 Tsunayoshi "Tsuna" Sawada in Katekyo Hitman Reborn! is referred to as "No-Good Tsuna" by many of his classmates, and put down for his bad grades by his teachers in front of the classes regularly, as well as for his lack of social and athletic skills.
 Even when he's trying his hardest to change for the better, people still manage to dash his hopes flat like a pancake.
 Reborn his at home tutor also initially spends more time criticizing Tsuna than actually praising him, though he gets slightly nicer, but his taunting never does stop.
 Perhaps, though, he is doing it for Tsuna's sake to provoke him into doing something about the teasing.
 His own mother frequently belittles him even though she clearly cares for him, and she becomes nicer in the later volumes when Tsuna becomes less of a loser.

-Momo Adachi in Peach Girl is a victim of bullying by a few of her classmates, strangers, and Sae, though Sae tries to make it seem like Momo is the one bullying her, throughout the course of the series.
+Momo Adachi in Peach Girl is a victim of bullying by a few of her classmates, strangers, and her best friend Sae, mostly because she had tanned skin and bleached blonde hair as a result of being exposed to chlorinated water as part of the swim team, but also partially because she was able to hook up with the hottest guys in school despite that.
+Sae even tries to make it seem like Momo is the one bullyingher, throughout the course of the series.

 Sailor Moon.
 Put down by her own friends, comrades, and guardians frequently.
 Even Mamoru isn't exempt from engaging in the teasing.
 Though, none of it's out of hatred: they're not above of telling her she sucks, but they all do care for her very much, and would gladly die for her when push came down to shove.
 And they do.
 Twice.